 We need to know this information in order to:

-· verify your identity where required
+· To verify your identity where required

-· ensure secure payments and issue tickets
+· To ensure secure payments and issue tickets

-· contact you by post, email or telephone; contact will only be made in regard to specific bookings, not for any other purpose
+· To contact you by post, email or telephone; contact will only be made in regard to specific bookings, not for any other purpose

-· maintain our records.
+· To maintain our records.

-If you do not supply this information then we will be unable to provide those services to you.
+If you do not provide this information then we will be unable to provide those services to you.
 We will not collect any personal data from you that isn’t needed for delivery of those services.

 Our legal basis for processing your information:

-· Contractual – the processing is necessary for verifying identity and taking payment for the provision of travel tickets and maintaining a secure user account on our systems.
+· Contractual – the processing is necessary for verifying identity and payment for the provision of travel tickets and maintaining a secure user account on our systems.

 In order to provide these services, we will share your information with the services or categories of organisations listed below for the purposes specified.